proxima-one/docs/Introduction.md

 Decentralize the ability to **provide data, interact with data** to **empower DApp developers**, provide tools that **speed up the creation of DApps**, and **drive adoption of blockchain technology**.
 Our solution is general enough to **enable our decentralized data providers** to provide data for DApps **for several blockchains / smart contract platforms**, while basing our **security on the consensus of the blockchain that the data is coming from**.

 ## Our Product
 We provide default event mappings for every developer so there is no setup needed aside from listing the contract ABI code, the data source, and the address.
+Moreover, our methodology does not employ any consensus method for queries or writes because it ties the data in each with the blockchain itself.

 ## Benefits

 - **Security**
+Instead of relying on the consensus or trust of another data provider, the security of the data on Proxima is gauranteed by the blockchain that the developer uses.

 - **Lower latency**
+Since queries do not need ..

 - **Lower cost**
+Instead of needing large clusters to run consensus on individual queries.

 ## Stakeholders
-*There exist three major stakeholders in the Proxima ecosystem.
+*There exist three major stakeholders in the Proxima ecosystem.*

 - **Blockchains**

 - **Decentralized Applications**